Jaded-Encoding-Thaumaturgy/JET-guide/docs/encoding/svtav1.md

 ## General AV1 Knowledge

-AV1 is generally less well-known than its H.26x competitors.
+AV1 is generally less well-known than its H.26x competitors, justifying such a section.

 ...
 <!-- TODO -->